-6 Fabulous Facts About Vaginas
+6 Amazing Facts About Vaginas

 Did you know your vagina is AMAZING!

-I think vaginas are underestimated.
+Vaginas are underestimated.
 Even though it seems that some people are obsessed with them, there needs to be greater respect for the beauty, pleasure, strength, flexibility and life-giving powers of the vagina.

-Let's be clear, the vagina is the female genital organ inside the female body from the cervix to the vulva, and the vulva is the external visible parts of the female genitals which include the labia majora and labia minor, which are visible on the outside.
+The vagina is the female genital organ inside the female body from the cervix to the vulva, and the vulva is the external visible parts of the female genitals which include the labia majora and labia minor, which are visible on the outside.

 1. Vaginas Are Like Fingerprints.

 This is largely propagated because of the pervasiveness of the pornography industry which frequently will airbrush out a women's labia minora resulting in a smaller and more adolescent appearing vulva.

 I feel that unless there is a medical reason for female genital surgery it is no different than female genital mutilation, just promoted for cosmetic reasons and profiteering from women's bodies rather than for adherence to patriarchal religious doctrines.

 There has been no long term studies done on the effects of female genital plastic surgery and the reduction of the labia and vagina results in a significant loss of pleasure receptors as well as potentially causing scarring, infection, pain, excessive tightness necessitating physical therapy, and other complications.

 Your body is designed the way it is for to support you to have outstanding orgasms, health, and protection of your lady parts.

 2. The Vagina-Brain Connection

 Naomi Wolf writes in her book "Vagina: A New Biography" that the vagina is not only deeply interconnected with the brain through the complex female pelvic neural network, but that it's also a part of the female soul.

 Thus it's true, foreplay is essential for women, because lovemaking and arousal is not as simple a physiological response as it is for men, who have much less complex pelvic neural networks.

 3. Women Are Multi-Orgasmic

 This is nature's gift to women that supports us in enjoying lovemaking and demonstrates that for humanity, sex and love is not just about making babies, it's about connecting deeper with our lovers and ourselves, and is a portal to higher states of consciousness and spiritual communion.

 Know that this is learnable, and through emotional release work, the calming of the nervous system, healing of past traumas, and sexological bodywork, many blocks that may be preventing the nervous system from truly relaxing deep enough into the experience can be released and new sexual experiences are possible - at any age.

-Additionally, most women do not orgasm from vaginal intercourse alone and need clitoral stimulation to climax.
-Getting creative through erotic touch can open the gateway to higher levels of pleasure.
-Orgasms are fabulous for health providing many physiological advantages from reducing stress and supporting restful sleep, to soothing menstrual cramping and headaches.
+Orgams are fabulous for health providing many physiological advantages from reducing stress and supporting restful sleep, to soothing menstrual cramping and headaches.